laurentperrinet/openRetina/README.md

 OpenRetina
 ==========

-This library contains some utilities to build an event-based retina with a Raspberry Pi along with its camera module, your laptop's webcam or a (test) video.
+This library contains some utilities to build an event-based retina with open hardware such as a Raspberry Pi along with its camera module, your laptop's webcam or a (test) video.

 The goal is to setup an event-based image processing scheme with the following priorities: